populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 Breaking down the above query:

 - `query MyFirstQuery` is the name of the query.
 This is optional, but it's good practice to name your queries.
-  - Project with the name "sandbox"
+  - Search for the `Project` with the `name` "sandbox"
-      - Inside this project, retrieve information about:
+      - Inside this project, retrieve information about `sequencingGroups`
-          - `sequencingGroups`
+      - For each `sequencingGroup`, fetch:
-              - Within each `sequencingGroup`, fetch data about:
+          - external IDs for each `sequencingGroup`
-                  - external ID's and the ID of the `sequencingGroup`
+- internal ID of the `sequencingGroup`

 This is great because it means that we can get all the information we need in a single request.
 We don't need to make multiple requests to get the information we need, and there is no under-fetching or over-fetching of data.